A traditional filipino bibingka baking in a clay pot over an open fireA traditional filipino bibingka baking in a clay pot over an open fire

 • Sugar, for topping

-See also How to make moules frites from Belgium?
+See also How to make kokoretsi from Greece?

 Bibingka is a traditional Filipino rice cake that is commonly served during the Christmas season.
 It is usually sold in small stalls outside churches after the Simbang Gabi or Misa de Gallo.
 The cake is cooked in a clay pot lined with banana leaves and is topped with grated cheese, grated coconut, and sugar.
 It is best served hot and is often paired with hot chocolate or coffee.